bcantoni/imagelinks/README.md

 1. Download the latest `.dmg` file from the [Releases](https://github.com/bcantoni/imagelinks/releases) page
 2. Open the `.dmg` file
 3. Drag ImageLinks to your Applications folder
+4. Clear the Apple quarantine flag to enable the app to run: `xattr -cr /Applications/ImageLinks.app`
-4. Launch ImageLinks from Applications
+5. Launch ImageLinks from Applications

 **Windows**